 - Capital Market Board in Turkey

 The Joint-Stock Company (JSC), which requires a minimum capital of 50,000 Turkish liras (₺) and at least one shareholder on the Board of Directors (BoD), is better suited to larger projects.
-It has to be registered with the Capital Market Board in Turkey and have a stock certificate issued to it.
+It has to be registered with the Capital Market Board in Turkey and issued a stock certificate.

 For further reading on Joint-Stock Companies in Turkey, check out our article on; “Open a Joint Stock Company in Turkey” and learn more information about the matter.

-Regardless of the legal framework you choose, you must register with the Trade Registry System (MERSIS) in Turkey, which requires notarized copies of the company’s statuses and the partners’ identification documents, a tax identification number for the company, and bank receipts stating that at least 25% of the capital has been deposited and another 0.04 percent has been transferred.
+Regardless of the legal framework you choose, you must register with the Trade Registry System (MERSIS) in Turkey, which requires notarized copies of the company’s statuses and the partners’ identification documents, a tax identification number for the company, and bank receipts stating that at least 25% of the capital has been deposited.
+Another 0.04 per cent has been transferred.

 For further reading on corporate tax in Turkey, check out our article on; “Corporate Taxation in Turkey” and learn more information about the matter.

-The minimum monthly gross wage in Turkey is 2,825 Turkish liras (The minimum wage in Turkey for 2021 was determined as 3.577.50₺ gross and 2.825.90₺ net).2 Furthermore, the employer is required to contribute to the social security fund (22.5 percent of earnings) as well as the national unemployment insurance system (2 percent of wages).
+Turkey’s minimum monthly gross wage is 2,825 Turkish liras (The minimum wage in Turkey for 2021 was determined as 3.577.50₺ gross and 2.825.90₺ net).
+Furthermore, the employer must contribute to the social security fund (22.5 per cent of earnings) and the national unemployment insurance system (2 per cent of wages).
 Employees should not work more than 45 hours per week, with 1.5 hours of overtime compensated.
-Workers are entitled to double compensation when they labor on public holidays.
+Workers are entitled to double compensation when they labour on public holidays.

 5. Choose an Appropriate Location for Your Business in Turkey

-Most firms will require some sort of location to function from.
+Most firms will require some location to function from.
 Turkey has a large number of business properties available for rent.
 It comes in various shapes and sizes, from luxurious to relatively cheap.
-For the majority of individuals, renting or owning a property is the most practical option; however, your accountant can advise you on which option is best for you.
+For most individuals, renting or owning a property is the most practical option; however, your accountant can advise you on which option is best for you.

 The primary reason that renting is the greatest alternative is that it conserves your available funds.
-It will be difficult to replace or supplement that funds from any other resource.
+It won’t be easy to replace or supplement that funds from any other resource.

-However, yet another major drawback of operating a business from a rented property is that if your property owner terminates your tenancy agreement, which he can do each year on the anniversary of the tenancy agreement once the initial period stated in the lease has passed.
+However, another major drawback of operating a business from a rented property is that if your property owner terminates your tenancy agreement, he can do it each year on the anniversary of the tenancy agreement once the initial period is stated in the lease has passed.

-The owner of the property will be left with not only all of the enhancements you have decided to make to the premises but also a ready-made property of certain value.
+The property owner will be left with not only all of the enhancements you have decided to make to the premises but also a ready-made property of a certain value.
 This is why many people choose to own the land where they run their business.
 The biggest disadvantage of buying a property is that it costs a lot of money.

 Furthermore, the cost of acquiring and selling commercial property is fairly high (about 10% and 5% of the building’s worth, respectively), and you may find that you exceed the premises rapidly or that they are inappropriate for other reasons.
 That money is subsequently squandered for your business in Turkey.

 Working from home is another option for starting a business.
-This may not be practical in many situations, and it may be difficult if you’re running a bar, but it may be a very valuable means of determining if your business will thrive and deferring big expenses until it does.
+This may not be practical in many situations, and it may be not easy if you’re running a bar.
+Still, it may be a precious means of determining if your business will thrive and deferring big expenses until it does.

 While no special license is required to operate from home, if your firm is registered at your home address, you should expect a visit from the tax office.
-This is to ensure that the business is legitimate and that any claims or deductions you make are justified.
+This ensures that the business is legitimate and that any claims or deductions you make are justified.

 6. Obtain Sufficient Financing for Your Business in Turkey